-Cheeky reindeer, an accidentally free tour of the Ice hotel, snow sculptures and hurricane winds – all of this was Kiruna for me.
+Cheeky reindeer, an accidentally free tour of the Ice hotel, snow sculptures and hurricane winds.

 Kiruna is a mining town in the far north of the Swedish Lapland, known for its huge iron ore LKAB mine, which is one of the largest in Sweden.
-Kiruna is also famous for its Esrange Space Center and their amazing space research, and for having a Space engineering detachment of the Luleå Technical University, the university I attended during my MSc, although luckily not in Kiruna.
+Kiruna is also famous for its Esrange Space Center and their amazing space research, and for having a Space Engineering detachment of the Luleå Technical University (LTU).
+I did a part of my MSc studies at LTU, although luckily not in Kiruna.
 Apparently the winter months there are quite miserable for students, because there is no housing close enough to the university buildings and the town itself is quite calm and boring.
-Anyhow, I spent a couple of days in Kiruna with my mother in February 2019 and from what we could see the town is definitely worth a visit.
+Anyhow, I spent a couple of days in Kiruna with my mother in February 2019 and the town is definitely worth a short visit.

-Among other things, Kiruna has one of the largest wooden buildings in Sweden, which is the Kiruna church, built in the Gothic revival style, and a small museum about the Sami culture, called Samegården, which is a little bit harder to find, but quite interesting and well worth the visit.
-During the winter they build snow slides and igloos in the city centre, which are great hits with the local kids, who were dressed in so many clothes that they looked like little inflatable balls.
+Amongst other sights, Kiruna has one of the largest wooden buildings in Sweden, which is the Kiruna church, built in the Gothic revival style.
+There is also a small museum about the culture of the Sámi (the native Lapland people), called Samegården, which is a little bit harder to find, but quite interesting and well worth visiting.
+During the winter the people of Kiruna build snow slides and igloos in the city centre, which are great hits with the local kids, who were dressed in so many clothes that they looked like little inflatable balls.

 Impressions of Kiruna

-Someone or several someones with a lot of talent had also made a couple of snow sculptures in the main park of the city and one of them, the snow queen, was incredible.
+Someone, or several someones, with a lot of talent also built a couple of snow sculptures in the main park.
+One of them, the snow queen, was incredible.
 The level of detail was crazy, as she even had eyelashes.

-You can see a lot of wind turbines on the hills surrounding Kiruna and the area is also home to many Sámi families (the native Lapland people) and their numerous reindeer herds.
+The area is home to many Sámi families and their numerous reindeer herds.
 About 17 km out of the town is the village of Jukkasjärvi, where the two main tourist attractions in Kiruna are located – the Ice hotel and the Nuti Sámi Siida reindeers.

-In Jukkasjärvi you can get to meet the reindeer and feed them their favourite lichen, which they will be quite eager for, so don’t let them rush you!
-You can read more about how I met the cheeky reindeer here, because they did manage to rush me. 🙂 The Nuti Sami Siida venue also features an exhibition on the traditional Sami living and they offer delicious Sami food cooked over an open fire in a tent, which includes reindeer meat, so I suggest you eat first before meeting the reindeer…
+In Jukkasjärvi you can meet the reindeer and feed them their favourite lichen, which they will be quite eager for, so don’t let them rush you!
+You can read more about how I met the cheeky reindeer here, because they did manage to rush me. 🙂 The Nuti Sami Siida venue also has an exhibition on the traditional Sami living and they offer delicious Sami food cooked over an open fire in a tent.
+However, it includes reindeer meat, so I suggest you eat first before meeting the reindeer…

-Besides the things we saw, you can visit a part of the Kiruna LKAB mine with a guided tour, but we did not have time to go and you can only see the Visitor centre anyway.
-There is another mine that can be visited in the nearby working town of Gällivare, which also happens to be the gateway to several beautiful hiking trails and national parks, so it has made its way on my travel list.
-Bizarrely, Kiruna was once also the home of the artistic Solar Egg sauna, which was so successful that it has hence gone on a European tour (read more about it here) and ended up staying in the lake resort town of Rättvik.
+Although it is possible to visit a part of the Kiruna LKAB mine with a guided tour, we did not have enough time and you can only see the Visitor centre anyway.
+There is another mine that can be visited in the nearby working town of Gällivare, which also happens to be the gateway to several beautiful hiking trails and national parks, so it is definitely on my travel list.

 The details of Kiruna

 Travel tip: The bus and train delays are apparently a common thing during winter, since Kiruna is so far north.
-Even though I’d say that the train is the best option for visiting the city, I would recommend you keep in mind that your train may be cancelled at any time and have a back up plan.
-It should however be more than reliable in the summer, when you can take the train during the night to experience the midnight sun.
+Even though I’d say that the train is the best option for visiting the city, I would recommend that you keep in mind that your train may be cancelled at any time during winter and have a back up plan.
+However, it should be more than reliable in the summer, when you can take the train during the night to experience the midnight sun.
 The train line between Kiruna and Narvik further north in Norway is called Ofotenbanen and is one of the several scenic railways in Scandinavia, so it is well worth a trip too.

 Some photos taken by my mother.